anjiro/statipy/Readme.md

 - In-Markdown Jinja: sometimes it's handy to embed a bit of code in your content.
 Statipy will attempt to render your Markdown file with Jinja first.
 The `jinja_markdown` variable can turn off this option.
-- Single file architecture: Statipy is under 300 lines long and lives in a single file.
+- Single file architecture: Statipy is under 400 lines long (not counting comments) and lives in a single file.
 You can provide an optional `site_config.py` file for additional configuration.
   See the repository for an example.

 Here are several examples of sites built with Statipy: